FIOpwK/AWSMachineLearning/README.md

 - *Generative AI* : enables computers to learn the underlying pattern of a given problem and use this knowledge to generate new content from input (such as images, music, and text).

+- *Generative Adversarial Network (GAN)*: consist of two networks constantly competing with each other.
+    - Generator network that tries to generate data base on the data it was trained on.

+    - Discriminator network that is trained to differentiate between real data and data which is created by the generator.

+- *Binary classifier*: which means that the discriminator classifies inputs into two groups, "real" or "fake" data.

 - *AR-CNN*: the autoregressive convolutional neural network generative technique uses a U-Net architecture.
 Makes iterative changes over time to create new data.

 *Agent* : the piece of software you are training is called an agent.
 It makes decisions in an environment to reach a goal